Orange Belt Railway: Later years

 The Atlantic Coast Line merged with its rival, the Seaboard Air Line Railroad, in 1967 to form the Seaboard Coast Line Railroad (SCL).
-The line remained mostly intact after the merger, though its importance to the combined SCL was diminished.
-By then, track east of Trilby was freight-only.
+The line remained mostly intact after the merger, though by then it was a freight-only route and its importance to the combined SCL was diminished.
+Track from Sylvan Lake to Trilby was initially classified as part of the Sylvan Lake Subdivision after the merger.
+Though by the end of 1967, it was redesignated as the Trilby Subdivision.

 The section from Trilby to St. Petersburg was then known as the St. Petersburg Subdivision.
 The Champion continued to run the line from Trilby to St. Petersburg along with a local passenger train and a local freight train after the merger.
 The Silver Star was also rerouted on to the line from just south of Clearwater (where it joined from the former Seaboard Air Line track) to St. Petersburg.
 Passenger service north of Clearwater was discontinued in 1971 after the Seaboard Coast Line's passenger service was taken over by Amtrak.
 Though, Amtrak would continue to run the Silver Star, the Floridian, and the Champion (which was replaced by the Silver Meteor in 1979) from Clearwater to St. Petersburg until 1984, when all passenger service to Pinellas County was discontinued.
 By 1972, freight service was discontinued on much of the line, and by 1978, tracks were removed between Tarpon Springs and Groveland.
 Remaining track from Belleair to Tarpon Springs was then designated the Dunedin Subdivision while track south to St. Petersburg became part of the Yeoman Subdivision (which included the ex-SAL line from Clearwater to Tampa).

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 During the transition into CSX, the company sought to abandon many redundant routes and sell others to shortlines.
 In 1986, the company announced its intention to abandon more of the remaining Orange Belt line between Tarpon Springs and Clearwater, which had not seen any rail traffic since the early part of the decade.
 Before the abandonment, the city of Tarpon Springs was granted permission by CSX in 1987 to run six final round-trip passenger runs on the line to Dunedin to commemorate the 100th anniversary of the incorporation of Tarpon Springs as a city, an event which immediately sold out.
 The tracks were removed immediately afterwards, 99 years after their installation.